imp1sh/freifunkcp/Readme.md

 freifunkcp stands for FreifunkComPatible

 ## Why is this?
-Freifunk aims differently than us.
+Freifunk aims a bit differently than us.
 Freifunk offers free wifi to the people, but mainly to gain access to the Internet.
-Our goal is to built another decentralized network that exists parallely to your private LAN and to the public Internet.
-This network should be utilized to give the users the possibility to communicate directly with each other via this self-configuring metropolitan area network (MAN).
+Our goal is to utilize this decentralized network that exists parallely to your private LAN and to the public Internet.
+This network we use to give the users the possibility to communicate directly with each other via this self-configuring metropolitan area network (MAN).
+[user A]<--->(private lan)<--->(MAN)<--->(private lan)<--->[user B]
 There are quite a lot of details which we try to improve in order to make everything easier accessible and better usable.
+For example there is a pre-configured VPN service on every device that runs on the MAN interface and that let's access their private network through the MAN.

 ## How to use this?
 Please take a look into the doc directory for further information.